 - Prevent herniation by removing a portion of the skull.

-In this procedure, a portion of the skull is removed and preserved so that it can be reattached later.
+In this procedure, a portion of the skull is removed and preserved to be reattached later.
 This allows the brain to swell without the risk of herniation.
 Based on the guidelines published by the American Association of Neurosurgeons, this procedure has been shown to reduce ICP and the number of days an individual has to spend in an intensive care unit (ICU).
 On the other hand, individuals who arrive with a low Glasgow Coma Scale score do not appear to have many benefits from this surgery.Cooling to Treat a Traumatic Brain Injury